Juan Foyth: Villarreal

-In October 2020, Foyth signed a new deal with Tottenham until 2024, and was then loaned to Spanish club Villarreal.
+In October 2020, Foyth signed a new deal with Tottenham until 2023, and was then loaned to Spanish club Villarreal.
 He made his debut on 22 October, scoring in a 5–3 home win over Turkey's Sivasspor in the group stage of the UEFA Europa League.
 He made 11 more appearances in the tournament as his team won it, including a start in the final victory over Manchester United.

 At the end of his loan season, Foyth signed for Villarreal in June 2021 on a five-year deal for a fee of €15 million.
 On 16 August, he was sent off in a goalless draw at Granada CF in the opening game of the season.
-He became a key player at right back for manager Unai Emery, replacing veteran Mario Gaspar and covering for the injured Serge Aurier.
+He became a key player at right-back for manager Unai Emery, replacing veteran Mario Gaspar and covering for the injured Serge Aurier.
 On 12 May 2022, he scored his first La Liga goal, to restore the lead in a 5–1 win at Rayo Vallecano.

 International career

 Foyth played for the Argentina national under-20 team in 2017.
 He made 12 appearances in total for the national youth team: nine at the 2017 South American Youth Football Championship in Ecuador, and another three during the 2017 FIFA U-20 World Cup.

 Foyth was called up for the first time to the senior Argentina national team by manager Lionel Scaloni for a number of friendly games to be played in October 2018.
 He made his debut on 16 November in a friendly against Mexico where he helped Argentina to a 2–0 win, being named man of the match and receiving wide praise for his performance in this match.

 He was included in the final 23-man squad for the 2019 Copa América, and made his first start in the competition in the match against Qatar.
 He started as a right-back in three further games, including the semi-final they lost to Brazil 2–0, and the third-place play-off match against Chile, which they won 2–1.

 On 1 June 2022, Foyth remained as an unused substitute as Argentina won 3–0 against reigning European Champions Italy at Wembley Stadium in the 2022 Finalissima.

 He was named in Argentina's final 26-man squad for the 2022 FIFA World Cup in Qatar by Scaloni.
-He replaced Nahuel Molina in the final moments as Argentina defeated Croatia 3–0 in the semi-final.
+His only minutes in the tournament came in the final moments of the semi-final against Croatia.
+Argentina were already up 3–0, so Foyth came in to replace Nahuel Molina.
 He was an unused substitute as Argentina won the World Cup by defeating France 4–2 in a penalty shoot-out to win the final.

 Personal life

-Foyth, who was born in Argentina, is of Polish descent and holds a Polish passport.
+Foyth, who was born and raised in Argentina, is of Czech and Polish descent and holds a Polish passport.
 He also holds Spanish nationality.

 His grandparents' surname was spelled Fojt, which was changed on arrival in Argentina.

 Foyth married his longtime girlfriend Ariana Alonso in La Plata, Argentina, in July 2019.